DisCoTec 2019 - 14th International Federated Conference on Distributed Computing Techniques

 DTU Lyngby, 2800 Kongens Lyngby, Denmark

 All sessions from Monday to Thursday will take place at DTU’s Meeting Center in building 101 (see map).
-ICE on Friday will be at DTU Compute, in building 324 (see map).
+ICE on Friday will be in building 303A (see map).

 This website contains a good overview on public transportation in the area of greater Copenhagen, to which Lyngby belongs.